DETAILED ACTION

 Claim 1 of Culbert’064 is drawn to the same structural limitations of a system for catheter-based aspiration, comprising an aspiration catheter comprising an elongate shaft configured for placement within a blood vessel of a subject, the shaft comprising an aspiration lumen having a proximal end and an open distal end; an extension tube having a distal end and a proximal end and a lumen extending therebetween, a distal end of the lumen of the extension tube configured to be hydraulically coupled to the aspiration lumen of the aspiration catheter at or adjacent to the proximal end of the aspiration lumen of the aspiration catheter; a peristaltic pump configured for driving fluid through the extension tube and comprising a pump base having a pressure shoe, and a rotatable head, the rotatable head including two or more compression elements arrayed therearound; a compressible tubular portion disposed between the distal end and the proximal end of the extension tube, the compressible tubular portion configured to be coupled to the pressure shoe and the rotatable head of the peristaltic pump, such that operation of the peristaltic pump causes the rotatable head to rotate such that the two or more compression elements drive fluid from the aspiration lumen of the aspiration catheter through the extension tube from the distal end of the extension tube to the proximal end of the extension tube, a first sensor configured to measure a characteristic of flow through at least one of the aspiration lumen or the lumen of the extension tube, and a controller configured to receive a first signal from the first sensor and configured to vary the operation of the peristaltic pump based at least in part on the first signal received from the first sensor related to a change in the characteristic of flow.

-Culbert’064 does not explicitly recite wherein the open distal end is located at a distal extreme of the aspiration catheter.
+Culbert’064 does not explicitly recite wherein the open distal end defines a distal extreme of the system, and is entirely unobstructed.

-Look teaches an analogous system wherein an open distal end (24, Fig 1) is located at a distal extreme of the aspiration catheter (4, Fig 1).
+Look teaches an analogous system wherein an open distal end (16, Fig 4A) is located at a distal extreme of the aspiration catheter, and is entirely unobstructed (See Fig 4A).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the aspiration catheter to have an open distal end located at a distal extreme of the aspiration catheter as taught by Look in order to aid in the tracking through tortuous or occluded vasculature (Para 0058).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the aspiration catheter to have an open distal end located at a distal extreme of the aspiration catheter as taught by Look in order to aid in the tracking through tortuous or occluded vasculature (Para 0058) and allow pieces of thrombi to easily pass through the lumen (Para 0072).

 Claim 2 of the current application is rejected on the grounds of nonstatutory double patenting as being unpatentable over Claim 13 of Culbert’064 as the specific limitations of claim 2 are recited in claim 13 of the patent.